Computer screen displaying Google Search Console dashboard with impression data graphs

 CEO & Founder

-Growth and SEO content strategist, I founded Cicéro to help businesses build lasting organic visibility — on Google and in AI-generated answers alike.
+Growth and SEO content strategist, I founded Cicéro to help businesses build lasting organic visibility.
+On Google and in AI-generated answers alike.
 Every piece of content we produce is designed to convert, not just to exist.

 LinkedIn